Dallas Desperados: History

-Memorable Desperados moments
+Memorable moments

 On June 9, 2007, the Desperados faced the 4–9 New Orleans VooDoo.
 The 13–1 Desperados found themselves losing late in the game.
 But Dallas Quarterback Clint Dolezel threw a touchdown with 30 seconds left on the clock to give the Desperados the lead.
 On the ensuing kickoff, the VooDoo fielded the ball off the net and found themselves looking at a long way to the endzone from their own one-yard line.
 They managed to put together a lengthy drive and were able to score with 1.7 seconds left to make the score 80–79.
 Rather than tie the game with an extra point, they elected to go for the win with a two-point conversion.
 VooDoo Quarterback Steve Bellisari dropped back and was sacked by 2007 AFL lineman of the year Colston Weatherington on the ten.
 The game was over along with the VooDoo playoff hopes.
 In the end, Dallas won 80–79.

 The game was voted 2007 "Game of the Year" leaguewide in July 2007.